 The scope of the network slicing work task includes:

-1. Study the overall design and functionalities of the 6G network slicing, which may include existing 5G and new 6G functionality.
+1. Study the overall design and functionalities of the 6G network slicing, which should based on 5G slicing features and may include new 6G functionality.
 The overall network slicing design will also consider:

 a.
-Identify and address any areas of possible improvement and simplification;
+Identify and address any areas of possible improvement and simplification, including device configuration;

 b.
-Identify and address improvements of the application traffic mapping to network slice(s).
+Identify and address improvements of the application traffic mapping to network slice(s), including enhancements to policy-based mechanisms (e.g., URSP) or a replacement of those mechanisms.

-NOTE: It will be studied which of the 5G functionality and potential new 6G functionality are mandatory to support in the UE and in the network.
+NOTE 1: It will be studied which of the 5G functionality and potential new 6G functionality are mandatory to support in the UE and in the network.

+NOTE 2: The study in this work task is related to and aligned with the WT1.2 Policy workstream.

 2. Study impacts, if any, of the 6G network slicing on the interworking and migration.